yiit/ENFi32_07022026/docs/source/Rules/Rules.rst

 The short-hand notation (e.g. ``%v7%``) will be processed first.
 Meaning this can be used to switch sets of variables by nesting like this: ``[int#%v7%]``.

 On the "System Variables" page of the web interface all set values can be inspected including their values.
+Named variables will be listed in lowercase, and the variable names are not case-sensitive, just like task- and value-names.
 If none is set, "No variables set" will be shown.

-If a specific system variable was never set (using the ``Let`` command), its value will be considered to be ``0.0``.
+If a specific system variable was never set (using the ``Let``, ``Inc`` or ``Dec`` commands), its value will be considered to be ``0.0``.

 .. note:: Internal variables are lost after a reboot.
 If you need to keep values that will survive a reboot or crash (without losing power), please use a dummy task for this.